Did you know that the average completion rate of an online course is 15% or less?

 Plus, each correct answer boosts confidence.
 Quizzes encourage students to keep learning.

-Adding a well-thought-out and relevant quiz after each video lesson or at least at the end of each section is going to increased a lot the perceived value of the course in the eyes of your students, and it does not take a lot of time to create.
+Adding a well-thought-out and relevant quiz after each video lesson or at least at the end of each section is going to increase a lot the perceived value of the course in the eyes of your students, and it does not take a lot of time to create.

 You can add as many quizzes as you need in the course on the OnlineCourseHost.com platform by choosing the “Quiz” option: